ArthTechnologies/quartz/README.md

 # To-do list

-✅ Basic file data storage that stores details about servers.
+✅ Basic file data storage that stores details about servers
-✅ Basic API that provides details about servers to frontend.
+✅ Basic API that provides details about servers to frontend
 ✅ Ability to run Minecraft servers with specified versions and softwares
 ✅ Basic communication with frontend for terminal
 ✅ Consistent routes
 ✅ Locking a customer's assets behing a password
+✅ Add support for plugins and mods from modrinth
+🛠️ Make no-stripe/no account modes more stable
+🛠️ Make modded servers stable
+🛠️ Add support for ocelot (master backend)
-❓ Protecting customer assets with end-to-end encryption
+❓ Protecting customer assets with end-to-end encryption ❓ Add support for mods/plugins from CurseForge